smithy-lang/smithy/docs/source/1.0/spec/mqtt.rst

 Publish validation
 ==================

-* Publish operations MUST NOT define output.
+* Publish operations MUST NOT have output with members.
 * Publish operations MUST NOT utilize input event streams.
 * Publish operations SHOULD NOT define errors.
 * Publish MQTT topics MUST NOT conflict with other publish MQTT topics or